1st (5) L'Antartique 13-2

 1984 and 1985, while Dunwoody gained his wins on Very Promising in 1986,

 Another Coral in 1991 and Challenger Du Luc in 1996.

-What they now want is an Irish victory in the Paddy Power Gold Cup, with the last one having been achieved 26 years ago.
-In the 1990s Toranfield (1991) and Second Schedual (1994) came second and Anabatic was fourth in 1996, while Feathered Leader finished third in 2000.
+But an Irish winner of the Paddy Power Gold Cup has not come along for some time.
+The most recent one was Bright Highway back in 1980.
+In the 1990s Toranfield (1991) and Second Schedual (1994) came second, and Anabatic was fourth in 1996, while Feathered Leader finished third in 2000.

 FACTS ABOUT PADDY POWER GOLD CUP AND THE OPEN

 This year sees the 48th renewal of the first major contest of the National